zzzteph/kraker/README.md

 **Kraker** consists of two main components - a server and an agent, which communicate through a REST API.
 You can read about their installation and configuration below.

 **Kraker** continues to be in development, so the new functionality, documentation, and updates will be released as they become available.
-If you have suggestions for improvement or want to participate in the development or find bugs, bugs -  feel free to open issues, pull requests, or contact us: [@_w34kp455](https://twitter.com/w34kp455) and [@_asSheShouldBe](https://twitter.com/asSheShouldBe).
+If you have suggestions for improvement or want to participate in the development or find bugs -  feel free to open issues, pull requests, or contact us: [@_w34kp455](https://twitter.com/w34kp455) and [@_asSheShouldBe](https://twitter.com/asSheShouldBe).

 ## Server